 “Then I saw heaven opened, and behold, a white horse!
 The one sitting on it is called Faithful and True, and in righteousness he judges and makes war.
 His eyes are like a flame of fire, and on his head are many diadems, and he has a name written that no one knows but himself.
 He is clothed in a robe dipped in blood, and the name by which he is called is The Word of God.
 And the armies of heaven, arrayed in fine linen, white and pure, were following him ” (Revelations 19:11-14).

 I will never forget it.
 It was New Year’s Day of 2014.
-David and I had traveled to the cities to visit friends and then spent the night in a hotel.
-I spent that morning sipping on hotel coffee in our room, praying and journaling a bit before checkout time.
+I had traveled to the cities to visit friends and then spent the night in a hotel.
+I spent the next morning sipping on hotel coffee in my room, praying and journaling a bit before checkout time.
 It may sound spiritual, but in truth I was mulling over and bemoaning my lot in life and praying for a change.
 My justification for these feelings was that I wasn’t “doing” much for God.
 A holy desire, right?
-Classic self-deception!
 That’s when I heard His reply: “I’m not looking for leaders.
 I’m looking for followers.”
 There are few times that I’ve heard something so clearly.

 I was wanting God to follow my plan instead of me following His, and He knocked me right off my horse.
 The above passage in Revelations serves to remind me of who the true leader is.
 God is not looking for leaders, He is looking for followers.
 Christ leads the battle.
 Christ wins the battle.
 It is only by Christ.
 The same is true in every current struggle we face or goal that we set.
 If we remain paralyzed by fear or complacency in our lives, we have made ourselves the leader.
 On the other hand, if our efforts to move forward and further God’s kingdom are not done in the spirit of humility – in surrender to Him – in the end, we have mostly furthered our own kingdom.